fsantanna/pingus/ceu/README.md

     end                                                 // line X2
     <...>
     emit global:go_armageddon;                          // line X8
-end
+end                                                     // X10
 ```

-Instead of *objects*, classes in Céu specify the behavior of *organisms* with
+Instead of *objects*, classes in Céu specify *organisms* with a body
-an extra execution body that executes while the instances are alive.
+declaration (ln.
+X9-X10) which executes for each instance while alive.
 Unlike objects, an organism is an active entity and starts to execute its body
-in a concurrent and deterministic manner with other alive organisms (and *not*
+in a concurrent and deterministic manner with other alive organisms (but *not*
 actually in parallel).
 An execution body can use control-flow statements that keep the execution
 context across event occurrences (i.e., across `await` statements).